bpardee/data_seeder/README.md

 is error prone and forces you to do a 'touch db/structure.sql' to get around the not getting reloaded problem.
 Should I add a utility to override this rails implementation with a sha-based one like the seed files use?

+Add 'sql' loader (with disclaimer that it will temporarily truncate the table)

+I want to allow different seeding for different environments.
+For instance development might have a bunch of dummy data useful for getting an environment up and running.
+I'm thinking either the seed_dir similar to like a PATH environment variable where the first one found would override the others, or maybe make it automatic based on the directory names and the environment (seed.development/state.yml would override seed/state.yml).

+The test environment will be the one that will constantly being seeded after migrations or branch changes.
+Some of the seed files might be large and take a long time to seed.
+The above strategy using seed.test might be useful but it might also be useful to have a preprocessor type such as .sh so for instance you might have seed.test/table_with_lotsa_rows.csv.sh which might consist of the line 'head -20 ../seed/table_with_lotsa_rows.csv'

 Meta
 ----